-Attached is a draft agenda and a financial assistance application, both of which are also available on the training page of www.fd.org .
+Limited financial assistance is available to CJA panel attorneys for travel related expenses.
+Attached is a draft agenda and a financial assistance application, both of which are also available on the training events page of http://www.fd.org .
 Interested persons can register through fd.org, or at http://www.cvent.com/d/xgq0tk